-21st Century is the age of technology which does not have any barrier.
-Its a century of the world which should not have any constraint, in relation to communication or may be related to trade or commutation or goods movement or it may be related to strategic thinking.
-In India, from 1991, the wave of the liberal economy started which opened the door for globalization in India.
-With this, various International brands put their footprints in the Indian Market and many Indian brands started going globally, coming in the limelight of the international market.
+The 21st Century is the age of technology, which has no barrier.
+It’s a century of the world which should not have any constraint in relation to communication, trade or, commutation, or goods movement, or it may be related to strategic thinking.
+In India, in 1991, the wave of the liberal economy started, opening the door for globalization in India.
+With this, various International brands put their footprints in the Indian Market, and many Indian brands started going globally, coming into the limelight of the international market.
 With these terms like globalization and internationalization were coined by economists and businessmen.
-Many people are considering both the terms as same, however, they both globalization vs internationalization are different.
+Many people consider both terms the same; however, both globalization vs internationalization are different.

-From 1991, India accepted Liberalization, Privatization, and Globalisation, and made the economy open for world-class companies to invite foreign investment in the nation.
-With these various foreign brands like MacDonald, Google, Citi Group, HSBC Inc, Starbucks, etc. started investing in India and Indian brands like Tata, ITC, Reliance, etc. starts expanding outside India and become an eminent leader in their area of work.
+In 1991, India accepted Liberalization, Privatization, and Globalization and opened the economy for world-class companies to invite foreign investment in the nation.
+With these, foreign brands like MacDonald, Google, Citi Group, HSBC Inc, Starbucks, etc., started investing in India, and Indian brands like Tata, ITC, Reliance, etc. started expanding outside India and becoming eminent leaders in their area of work.

-Here, we can see that Globalisation is the result with which free and open trades are end result global business market.
-To achieve this result, various brands started putting their steps outside the nation and started delivering goods and services that are up to the mark of international standards which is nothing but the internationalization of that brand or product.
+Here, we can see that Globalisation is the result with which free and open trades are end result of global business markets.
+To achieve this result, various brands started putting their steps outside the nation and started delivering goods and services that are up to the mark of international standards, which is nothing but the internationalization of that brand or product.

 Head to Head Comparison between Globalization vs Internationalization (Infographics)

 Below is the top 7 difference between Globalization vs Internationalization:

 Let us discuss some of the major differences between Globalization vs Internationalization: